 If this place is not paradise then I don’t know where else is.
 I could easily allow myself to get lost in this mountain area for days and weeks.

-The Dolomites are for sure top of my bucket list!
+The Dolomites are for the sure top of my bucket list!

 Check out this great offer for a 2-week itinerary through the Dolomites, ticking off Val di Funes as well.